 Schedules & Courses

-- If you need to pass an MTEL test before you begin your M.Ed., December test dates are still available.
+Do you need to pass the MTEL tests before applying?
+Would you like to attend a workshop?
 See the MTEL Information and Workshops (PDF) for details.

 A PDF file of the course descriptions can be opened or downloaded from the link below.

 - Continuing and Graduate Studies Course Catalog 2013-2014 (PDF)

 For a hard copy of the Continuing Education Catalog or Schedule Guide, please fill out the on-line request for more information or contact the campus location closest to you.

 Information in the Continuing Education Catalog and the Schedule Guide is subject to change without notice.
 Before registering for a course, please confirm the course, date, and time with any Continuing and Graduate Studies Office.

 As a student in the Curry College M.Ed.
 Program, you will be part of a cohort group.
 That means that the same students will be in all of your classes for the entire program, start to finish.
 Cohort group learning has proven to be very effective for adult learners because it creates a community of professionals who can study together, provide support, discuss common on-the-job problems, and offer networking opportunities.

 Jeannine Hatch, M.Ed.
 '06 shares her experience going back to school to change her career from Accountant to Elementary School teacher.